 S3848, P1473.
 William IV 1835 farthing with raised line on the saltire and upright die axis.
 Good detail with not much wear, but a few marks.
 Grade: aEF

 S3850, P1477.
-William IV 1835 copper third farthing.
-Struck for use in Malta.
-Toned with even wear to both sides.
-Grade: gVF
+William IV 1835 third farthing, struck for use in Malta.
+Toned with general wear from circulation and a small spot behind the head.
+Grade: aVF/VF

 £60.00